bcgov/von/docs/_how_to/IIW Demo Guide.md

     ![Connect in Streetcred]({{ '/assets/images/IIWDemoScreenShots/IIW_invite_to_connect.png' | relative_url }}){: .align-center}

-    You will receive a new notification.
+    You will receive a new notification and the browser screen will update to show your progress.
 Before you can be issued your attendance credential, you must present proof of your email  credential.

     ![Presentation Request]({{ '/assets/images/IIWDemoScreenShots/IIW_request_for_proof.png' | relative_url }}){: .align-center}